microsoft/playwright/docs/src/test-annotations-js.md

 ## Custom annotations

 It's also possible to add custom metadata in the form of annotations to your tests.
 Annotations are key/value pairs accessible via [`test.info().annotations`](./api/class-testinfo#test-info-annotations).
 Many reporters show annotations, for example `'html'`.

+Annotations can also be used to search for tests in the `html reporter` as `type:description`.

 ```js tab=js-js
 // example.spec.js